isbg/isbg/README.md

 looked at the Inbox, the messages won't be shown as new.
 It really should be using Seen.

-The IMAP specification does not permit clients to change the Recent flag.
+The IMAP specification does not permit clients to change the Recent flag.a

+# Ignored emails<a name="Ignored-emails"></a>

+By default, isbg ignores emails that are bigger than 120000 bytes since spam are not often that big.
+If you ever get emails with score of 0 on 5 (0.0/5.0) it is likely that SpamAssassin is skipping it due to size.

+Defaut maximum size can be changed with the use of the `--maxsize` option.

 # Contact and about<a name="Contact-and-about"></a>